ibm-cloud-docs/vmware-service/common/data-portability.md

 ## Data export procedures
 {: #data-portability-procedures}

-Data portability in {{site.data.keyword.vmware-service_short}} is accomplished by using the VMware Cloud Director™ Availability (VCDA) product.
+Data portability in {{site.data.keyword.vcf-aas-full}} is accomplished by using the VMware Cloud Director Availability (VCDA) product.
 For more information about VCDA and how to migrate workloads and data to an alternative infrastructure site, see [VMware Cloud Director Availability Migration - White Paper](https://www.vmware.com/docs/vmware-cloud-director-availability-migration){: external}.

 ## Exported data formats
 {: #data-portability-data-formats}